andrewhill157/easygrid/README.md

 - `log_file`: the `.e*` and `*.o` log files for the job (comma separated)
 - `command`: the command that was run

+The `easygrid_logs` directory will also contain log files output for each job by SGE named after their stage name (the name fo the class in code above).

-# Logging
+# Logging During Execution

 After calling the `run` function, `easygrid` will log basic information about the jobs that are running, scheduled but not running yet (qw), completed, and failed.

 ```
 [EASYGRID]: 2017-08-09 09:44:34,360: 9 jobs running (stages: align_reads)	0 jobs qw | 0 stages pending | 0 jobs completed | 0 jobs failed
 ```

-Log files from grid engine for each job will also be output to the same directory -- `.easygrid/`.

 # Dry Run
 You may also provide `dry=True` to the `run` function and a text description of jobs that would be run will print to the screen.
 This "dry run" feature is handy for checking that everything is set up correctly before executing the pipeline.